You Won't Believe These Things Banned in China

 The platform was first shut down in 2009 after it was used by Xinjiang independence activists during Urumqi riots, and it's remained on the off-limits list since.

-The Chinese government has also locked horns with Facebook founder and CEO Mark Zuckerberg.
-A 2017 Chinese law requires online services to store user data in domestic servers — a move Zuckerberg isn’t in favor of because the government can access personal user data.
+The Chinese government has also locked horns with Meta founder and CEO Mark Zuckerberg.
+A 2017 Chinese law requires online services to store user data in domestic servers — a move Zuckerberg doesn’t favor because the government can access personal user data.

 In March 2019, he hit back against the move, writing in a statement: “I believe one of the most important decisions we’ll make is where we’ll build data centers and store people’s sensitive data.”